DaoCloud/DaoCloud-docs/docs/en/docs/dce/scenario.md

 Involved modules: [Container Management](../kpanda/intro/what.md), [Container Network](../network/intro/what-is-net.md), container cluster lifecycle management, edge nodes

 Advantages of the solution: The cloud centrally manages and controls all edge nodes and cluster information.
-Based on the traditional cloud-edge-end three-tier model, in response to strong edge computing power requirements, an edge cluster iterative edge node solution is added to form a four-tier cloud-edge collaboration solution.
+Based on the traditional cloud-edge-end three-tier model, in response to strong edge computing power requirements, an edge cluster iterative edge node solution is added to form a four-tier cloud edge collaboration solution.

 === "Xinchuang Cloud Native"